SB-27182/loba-NN/README.md

 ## `Implementation: `
 Loba-NN is an invertible-flow neural network that emphasizes the existence of hidden oscillatory manifolds in the data.
-Under the assumption of identifiability <sup>[*Sokol.*](https://arxiv.org/pdf/1401.7899.pdf)</sup>, it finds the conditionally-independent, latent probability manifold that partitions the behavior of the underlying generator function.
+Under the assumption of identifiability, <sup>[*Sokol.*](https://arxiv.org/pdf/1401.7899.pdf)</sup> it finds the conditionally-independent, latent probability manifold that partitions the behavior of the underlying generator function.

 <br>